-Borrowings are all unsecured except for the funds obtained from China Development Bank with outstanding balance of CNY 37.3 million (2022: CNY 43.9 million) and USD 8.9 million (2022: USD 10.5 million).
-The funds obtained from China Development Bank is secured by a cash deposit amounting to USD 1 million (MNT 3.6 billion) included within the placement with foreign bank as cash collateral (Note 13).
-The funds obtained from Commerzbank AG with outstanding balance of USD 50 million, was secured by a cash deposit which was fully settled in July of 2023.
+Borrowings are all unsecured except for the funds obtained from China Development Bank with outstanding balance of CNY 24.2 million (2023: CNY 37.3 million) and USD 5.8 million (2023: USD 8.9 million) and fund obtained from Deutsche Bank Aktiengesellschaft with outstanding balance of USD 3 million (2023: nil).
+The funds obtained from China Development Bank and Deutsche Bank Aktiengesellschaft are secured by cash deposits amounting to USD 1 million (MNT 3.6 billion) and USD 694 thousand (MNT 2.4 billion), included within the placement with foreign bank as cash collateral (Note 13).
+Some of the borrowing agreements require compliance with certain debt covenants, which can be grouped into the following categories: